 During the matching process, overwhelming amounts of data are downloaded from the ERP, and an RPA bot checks through it.
 When the bot says, “I can’t match this item,” then someone has to review it and take it out of the ERP.

 However, by utilizing technology tools such as SAP connectors, the validation can be completed in real-time, and as quickly corrected.
 An RPA bot might struggle to do the same because they don’t have the same connectivity, and they’ll have to run separate routines.
-With a system of financial controls, you get real-time validation through automated technology.
+With a System of Controls, you get real-time validation through automated technology.

 4. Do we have overall control?